Nakagin Capsule Tower

 Completion date: 1972

-style: Japanese Metabolismcomposition: two interconnected concrete towers, respectively eleven and thirteen floors, which house 140 prefabricated modules (or “capsules”) which are each self-contained units.
+style: Japanese Metabolism composition: two interconnected concrete towers, respectively eleven and thirteen floors, which house 140 prefabricated modules (or "capsules") which are each self-contained units.
 Each capsule measures 2.3 m (8 ft) × 3.8 m (12 ft) × 2.1 m (7 ft) and functions as a small living or office space.
 Capsules can be connected and combined to create larger spaces.
 Each capsule is connected to one of the two main shafts only by four high-tension bolts and is designed to be replaceable.
 No units have been replaced since the original construction.

-Last modified: 20 July, 2009 | Suggested By LT
+Suggested By LT